Coby Rowe

-Coby Jake Rowe (born 2 October 1995) is an English professional footballer who plays for Sutton United as a defender.
+Coby Jake Rowe (born 2 October 1995) is an English professional footballer who plays as a defender.

 Career

 Rowe played for Hillingdon Borough during the 2014–15 season, before signing for Wingate & Finchley.
 He later played for Haringey Borough and he was injured between October 2020 and April 2021 after rupturing a kidney during a match.
 He signed a new contract with Sutton in June 2021.
+He was released by Sutton at the end of the 2022–23 season.

+On 6 July 2023, following his departure from Sutton, Rowe joined Aldershot Town on a one-year deal.
+Having been offered a new contract at the end of the season, Rowe opted to depart the club.